daudix/daudix.one/posts/migration-from-github-to-codeberg.md

       - git push
 ```

-After that, open it in your favorite text editor (e.g [VSCodium](https://vscodium.com)) and replace:
+After that, open it in your favorite text editor and replace:

 - `CBIN` with source repository (`blog-source`)
 - `CBOUT` with output repository (`blog`)
 - `CBUSER` with your Codeberg username

+_Personally I use [VSCodium](https://vscodium.com), fork of VSCode with Microsoft telemetry removed._

 Push all the changes and [Generate an Access Token](https://docs.codeberg.org/advanced/access-token), you need to generate token named `cbtoken` with the `repo` and `user` scopes selected